NCAR/finn/README.md

 # FINN Preprocessor

 PostGIS based preprorcessor.
 Given point feature of active fire detections, this code estimates burned region, and then determine land cover on the burned area.
+Output from this code will be used for emission estimate by FINN.

 ## Instructions